Who is the guide for?

 Start and finish dates

 The Start and Finish date columns follow the Duration column.
-These are automatically calculated by MS Project using the task duration, working times, resource allocation and task dependencies.
+These are automatically calculated by Microsoft Project using the task duration, working times, resource allocation and task dependencies.
 The Project Manager should avoid entering start and finish dates manually as they will interfere with the calculation of the project end date.
 I mentioned constraints earlier - constraints fix a task’s start or finish to a particular date.
 When a start or finish date is set by the Project Manager a constraint will be set.
 You can check for constraints by looking for this symbol in the indicator column .

 In the task table there should also be a column for Predecessors and one for resources.
 Predecessors, aka task links or dependencies, are very important in project planning.
 To calculate the end date of your project and to understand the Critical Path each task should have a: